xixu-me/git-desktop/.github/CONTRIBUTING.md

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).

-Simply create an issue on the [GitHub Desktop issue tracker](https://github.com/desktop/desktop/issues/new?template=feature_request.yaml) and fill out the provided issue template.
+Simply create an issue on the [Git Desktop issue tracker](https://github.com/desktop/desktop/issues/new?template=feature_request.yaml) and fill out the provided issue template.

 Some additional advice:

-* **Use a clear and descriptive title** for the feature request
+- **Use a clear and descriptive title** for the feature request
-* **Provide a step-by-step description of the suggested enhancement** This additional context helps the maintainers understand the enhancement from your perspective
+- **Provide a step-by-step description of the suggested enhancement** This additional context helps the maintainers understand the enhancement from your perspective
-* **Explain why this enhancement would be useful** to GitHub Desktop users
+- **Explain why this enhancement would be useful** to Git Desktop users
-* **Include screenshots and animated GIFs** if relevant to help you demonstrate the steps or point out the part of GitHub Desktop which the suggestion is related to.
+- **Include screenshots and animated GIFs** if relevant to help you demonstrate the steps or point out the part of Git Desktop which the suggestion is related to.
 You can use [this tool](http://www.cockos.com/licecap/) to record GIFs on macOS and Windows
-* **List some other applications where this enhancement exists, if applicable**
+- **List some other applications where this enhancement exists, if applicable**

 ### Help Wanted

-As part of building GitHub Desktop, we'll identify tasks that are good for external contributors to pick up.
+As part of building Git Desktop, we'll identify tasks that are good for external contributors to pick up.
 These tasks:

 - have low impact, or have a known workaround
 - should be addressed
 - have a narrow scope and/or easy reproduction steps
 - can be worked on independent of other tasks

 These issues will be labelled as [`help wanted`](https://github.com/desktop/desktop/labels/help%20wanted) in the repository.
 If you are interested in contributing to the project, please